 Use a time tracking and billing software to create more accurate invoices and free up time spent on accounting and billing.
 Find out how HoneyBook’s time tracking works for freelancers and small business owners.

 Accurately tracking time for invoices and getting those invoices paid on time is an all-too-common point of friction for small business owners.
 Using too many different tools to track time, calculate invoices, send invoices and track payment can also slow the payment process down.
-The solution to delayed invoicing (both issuing invoices and receiving payment for them) is to use time tracking and invoicing software that not only calculates your invoices for you but also automatically sends follow-up emails when invoices have not been paid.
+The solution to delayed invoicing (both issuing invoices and receiving payment for them) is to use time tracking and invoicing software that not only calculates your online invoices for you but also automatically sends follow-up emails when invoices have not been paid.

 Combine Time Tracking and Invoicing to For Accurate, Fast Billing

 When you combine time tracking and invoicing together, you speed up the process for creating invoices, saving you time and money.
-Additionally, combining these two processes results in more accurate billing, which reduces the chances that you either underbill and lose money, or overbill and potentially anger clients or create payment delays while clients contest the invoice).
+Additionally, combining these two processes results in more accurate billing, which reduces the chances that you either underbill and lose money, or overbill and potentially anger clients or create payment delays while clients contest the invoice.

 The primary goal of time tracking and billing software is to increase the efficiency and effectiveness of your billing practices.
 That’s going to be essential for the long-term success of your business, especially since 61% of small businesses struggle with cash flow.

 One easy solution to boosting cash flow issues is to use automated time tracking and billing software.
 Tracking time leads to more precision in the accounting process, allowing you to capture the value of your work more effectively.
-And automated invoicing software that utilizes professionally invoice features spurs clients or customers to pay invoices more rapidly.
+And automated invoicing software that utilizes professional invoice features spurs clients or customers to pay invoices more rapidly.

 How to Combine Time Tracking and Invoicing